Iran says cease-fire in Gaza 'priority' as US sees deal 'closer than ever'

 “The negotiations have reached their final stage, and we believe strongly that they should come across the finish line very, very soon,” he said.

 Fears of an Iranian attack grew on Wednesday.
-Egypt reportedly told its airlines to avoid Iranian airspace early Thursday morning local time, while New York Times journalist Farnaz Fassihi reported that Iran issued a NOTAM warning, a safety notice given to pilots, that gunfire will occur for several hours on Wednesday evening into Thursday over several parts of the country.
-Iran said that gunfire will be part of a military exercise, Fassihi noted in a post on X.
+Egypt reportedly told its airlines to avoid Iranian airspace early Thursday morning local time, while New York Times journalist Farnaz Fassihi reported that Iran had issued a NOTAM, a safety notice for pilots, warning of firing taking place for several hours on Wednesday evening into Thursday over several parts of the country.
+Iran had said the gunfire would be part of a military exercise, Fassihi noted in a post on X.

 Iran has issued eight “missile, gun, or rocket firing” NOTAMS since July 31, according to the Washington-based Critical Threats Project.
 Two of the notices, in effect from Tuesday to Thursday, pertain to areas near civilian flight paths in western Iran that “presumably need to clear prior to conducting a retaliatory attack on Israel,” the project noted in a Tuesday report.